CCCACG/CCCACG/RQ3/Methodology.md

-With this statement, we can find potential unfound clone pairs by utlizing GitHub Search.
+With this search statement, we can find potentially unfound clone pairs by utilizing GitHub Search.